LittleJustices/ex3-vaneha/content/setting/clans.md

 These clans have been mentioned in setting material outside the corebook:

 - Clan Iachi rules the rolling hills of Orm.
 Its clan leader is Tesero and its tutelary deity is Jieke Blooms-in-Winter
 - Clan Uema rules in the city of Noru, where anvils ring day and night.
-The clan's eldest is the warrior-poet Sen and one of Gensuji's hostages in Jibei.
+The clan's eldest daughter is the warrior-poet Sen and one of Gensuji's hostages in Jibei.
 Its patron is the forge-god Megemi Ironhilt
 - Clan Datei has lost its ancestral holdings but still exists, employed by other clans—except the Iachi, on account of an ancient feud—as spies and assassins
 - Clan Atsei, whose "famed gardens bloom year-round in lakeside Osai"